 Travel Photography

 Whenever I decided I wanted to start a blog, I called up my friend Kelsey, a professional photographer from my hometown, and asked if she would come take photos of me all over New York City that I could use for my website.
-(I had no idea if my blog would ever be successful, but I knew that if I was going to do this, I was going all in.
-Even if I crashed and burned, I could at least say I gave it my all…right?)
+At the time, I had no idea if my blog would ever be successful, but I knew that if I was going to do this, I was going all in.
+Even if I crashed and burned, I could at least say I gave it my all…right?

 I love placing a lot of emphasis on photography when I travel because I feel like images, along with words, are what really inspires people to go visit places.
 I also take a lot of photos of myself, because it allows my readers to more closely imagine themselves in my shoes.
 In many ways, I tell my travel stories through my words AND photographs.
 Lastly, photography allows me to tie in my love for fashion and personal style – two elements that I always bring with me – and really showcase my creativity.